Anaerococcus: Species

-Until recently, the genus Anaerococcus have 14 known species.
-Six of the species were initially classified in the genus Peptostreptococcus but then based on their characteristics were re-classified in the new genus Anaerococcus: A. hydrogenalis, A. lactolyticus, A. octavius, A. prevotii, A. tetradius, and A. vaginalis.
-Throughout the years, the specie who has been more commonly found on the body within this genus is A. prevotii.
+Until recently, the genus Anaerococcus had 14 known species.
+Six of the species were initially classified in the genus Peptostreptococcus but then, based on their characteristics were re-classified in the new genus Anaerococcus: A. hydrogenalis, A. lactolyticus, A. octavius, A. prevotii, A. tetradius, and A. vaginalis.
+Throughout the years, the species that has been more commonly found on the body within this genus is A. prevotii.

 Anaerococcus octavius

 Contrary to most of the species in the genus, Anaerococcus octavius was not related to human infections.
 Nevertheless, recently a new case revealed A. octavius can cause bacteremia.
 Even though it is uncommon, Anaerococcus octavius can be the cause for human infections.
-Other studies have found A. octavius as part of the nasal, skin and vaginal normal flora.
+Other studies have found A. octavius as part of the nasal, skin, and vaginal normal flora.
 This bacteria can ferment ribose, glucose, and mannose.

 Anaerococcus prevotii

-A. prevotii is normally found in vaginal discharge, human plasma and some types of abscesses - such as ovarian, peritoneal sacral and/or lung abscesses.
-Anaerococcus prevotii is part of the normal flora in the skin, oral cavity and the gut.
-Studies has shown Anaerococcus prevotii presents resistance to Ceftazidime, Clindamycin, Levofloxacin.
+A. prevotii is normally found in vaginal discharge, human plasma and some types of abscesses - such as ovarian, peritoneal, sacral, and/or lung abscesses.
+Anaerococcus prevotii is part of the normal flora in the skin, oral cavity, and gut.
+Studies have shown Anaerococcus prevotii presents resistance to Ceftazidime, Clindamycin, Levofloxacin.
 Unlike the other species, A. prevotii can not ferment glucose.